Serves 10 to 12

 Meanwhile, in the same food processor, process the onion, carrot, and celery together to make a second pestata.
 Scrape this pestata into the pot with the bacon, and cook, stirring occasionally, until it dries out, about 6 minutes.

 Clear a space in the pan and add the tomato paste.
 Cook and stir the tomato paste in that spot until it is toasted and darkens a bit, about 1 minute.
-Stir the tomato paste into the vegetables, and add 7 quarts cold water.
+Stir the tomato paste into the vegetables, and add 7 cups cold water.
 Bring the soup to a simmer, and add the drained cannellini, bay leaves, and crushed red pepper.
 Simmer, uncovered, until the cannellini are almost tender and the soup has reduced an inch or two in volume, about 1 hour.

 Add the cabbage, and simmer until it is tender, about 20 minutes more.
 Add the lentils, and continue to simmer until the lentils and cannellini are very tender and the soup is thick, about 30 minutes more.
 Add salt and stir.
 Serve in soup bowls, with a drizzle of olive oil and a sprinkle of grated cheese.